 - Bedrooms should be screen-free zones at bedtime.
 All family devices can be charged in a neutral location.
 Light and darkness help set our circadian rhythms and tell our bodies when we should wind down for sleep.
 Too much light in the bedroom can be problematic because it can disrupt these rhythms.
 While this is true of all light, it is especially true of blue light, the light that comes from television, computer, tablet, and smartphone screens.
 In the hours before bed, our bodies release melatonin, a hormone that tells us it is time to wind down in preparation for bedtime.
 Blue light impedes the body’s ability to release melatonin, forcing our children’s bodies into an alert state at the time they should be slowing down.
 While all types of light can change our circadian rhythms, blue light is particularly disruptive.
 Take all electronics out of your child’s room before he goes to sleep.
 In fact, it is recommended to stop all screen activities thirty minutes to one hour before bedtime.

 - Talk to your children about the importance of sleep for children, teens, and adults.
 If you have not enforced good sleep habits with your child, know that you can start now!

-So while our 8, 12, 14 or 17 year old boy may not need to be rocked to sleep or care to cuddle for a bedtime story, we can at least put the same thought and attention to their sleep as we did when they were much smaller versions of themselves.
-Formation of good sleep habits will undoubtedly give your son an advantage with each task he tackles during his day.
+So while our 8, 12, 14, or 17-year-old boy may not need to be rocked to sleep or care to cuddle for a bedtime story, we can at least put the same thought and attention to their sleep as we did when they were much smaller versions of themselves.
+The formation of good sleep habits will undoubtedly give your son an advantage with each task he tackles during his day.